foobacca/reduce-django-page-size/pagesize-slides.md

 ## images

 - At the least, do your image resizing on the server
-- easy_thumbnails will do this for you
+- easy-thumbnails will do this for you

 ---